 - With The Elder Scrolls IV: Oblivion, no matter how physically powerful a character is, how big his or her weapon or powerful his or her spells, a locked door is indestructible.
 Some indeed require a specific key, although most can be picked, magically or with actual picks.
 Several ruins have doors which are opened by pressing a block on the wall...somewhere in the ruin.

-- Daggerfall locked doors could always be bashed open, usually to the cacophony of "Halt Halt Halt" if your character was in a city or house at the time.
-It couldn't be helped, though, because your lockpicking skill was crippled and there were no keys in the world.
+- The Elder Scrolls II: Daggerfall locked doors can always be bashed open, usually to the cacophony of "Halt Halt Halt" if your character is in a city or house at the time.
+It can't be helped, though, because your lockpicking skill is crippled and there are no keys in the world.

-- Mostly averted in the Ultima Underworld games.
+- Averted in the Ultima Underworld games.
 Sturdy doors can be bashed, lockpicked or opened by magic, bypassing the need for the key.
 Massive doors cannot be bashed, but only a few cannot be lockpicked or magically opened.